lemanou7/myPasswordGenerator/README.md

 <!-- GETTING STARTED -->

-This is some useful steps, you must meet to run this html and css code correctly
+This is some useful steps, you must meet to run this page correctly

 ### Prerequisites
-You can use any code editor of user choise, i use Vs Code because it is open source and it understand git and do syntax highlighting very nicely.
+You can use any code editor of your choise, i use Vs Code because it is open source and it understand git and do syntax highlighting very nicely.

 * Go to
   [Click Here](https://code.visualstudio.com/download) to download Vs Code to your computer.